PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-It is a simle component that expects `text` as prop to display the name of our site and `dark` prop to allow us make the text white on dark backgrounds.
+It is a simple component that expects `text` as a prop to display the name of our site and a `dark` prop to allow us to make the text white on dark backgrounds.

 Next, let's create our actual **Header** component.
-Navigate to `src/app/components/custom` and create a file called `Header.tsx` and add in the following code.
+Navigate to `src/app/components/custom`, create a file called `Header.tsx,` and add the following code.

 ```jsx
 import Link from "next/link";